mrarthurwhite/HibernateSQLliteDemo/README.md

 This did not work.
 Instead I had  download the java file & then add it to the java project.
-I should be able to add the dialect class file as a jar. (unfortunately the .jar I obtained from above does not have a source code).
+I should be able to add the dialect class file as a jar.
+(unfortunately the .jar I obtained from above does not have a source code).
 I obtained the sqllite dialect file from the link in item above (#5).

-This is where I obtained the src for the sqllite dialect file: https://www.srccodes.com/annotation-based-hibernate-hello-world-example-using-maven-build-tool-and-sqlite-database/
+This is where I obtained the src for the sqllite dialect file:

+https://www.srccodes.com/annotation-based-hibernate-hello-world-example-using-maven-build-tool-and-sqlite-database/

+However the above has a method commented which is giving some errors etc.